Making Sense of the Los Angeles Lakers' Post-LeBron Free-Agency Moves

 This isn't exactly the star-studded roster the Lakers were supposed to place around James.
 That was impossible once Paul George decided to remain with the Oklahoma City Thunder, but Los Angeles hasn't been able to find a reasonable package for Kawhi Leonard.
 Moreover, DeMarcus Cousins agreed to join the Golden State Warriors on the mid-level exception on Monday, per Charania.

-Naturally, the internet has had fun with the moves, pointing out that the complete lack of shooting ability and...suspicious choices of this cast of characters doesn't exactly seem ideal next to James.
+Naturally, the internet has had fun with the Lakers' moves, pointing out that the complete lack of shooting ability and...suspicious choices of this cast of characters don't seem ideal next to James.
 It's not like he just escaped JR Smith or anything.

 SB Nation's Whitney Medworth pointed out James' old rivalries with some new teammates and that the future Hall of Famer literally had McGee blocked: